Rebilly/api-definitions/WRITING-STYLE.md

 - Start all sentences with a capital letter and end them with a period (except summaries).
 - Add meaningful descriptions to all operations, objects, and parameters.
+- Do not start descriptions with articles (The, A, An).
 - Avoid using [possessive apostrophes](#possessive-apostrophes) for inanimate objects.
 - Avoid future (often includes "will") and past tense (often includes words ending in "ed").
 - Avoid [passive voice](https://developers.google.com/tech-writing/one/active-voice).